kyleshank/docs/plugin-intro.md

 }
 ```

-Replace `root\namespace` with the namespace you chose in your `composer.json` file (with single-backslashes and without any trailing backslashes).
+Replace `ns\prefix` with your plugin’s namespace prefix.

 ### Loading your plugin into Craft